Tapori Mumbai Slang

 Public is nothing but a group of people or friends.
-This is most common word mumbaikar use to refer gang of close friends.
+This is the most common word Mumbaikar use to refer a gang of close friends.

 ‘Bantai or Bhai’ simply means a brother or a friend.
 Bantai is mostly used for close friends but guys call each and every guy friend ‘Bhai’.
 No need to know his name, Bhai is enough.
 For e.g. Kya Bantai?
 Or Bhai kidhar? (how are you brother?) 😀

 Well, as Google says item means an object or a thing.
-But according to mumbaikars, item is a pretty hot and beautiful girl.
+But according to Mumbaikars or in tapori Mumbai language, an item is a pretty hot and beautiful girl.

 For e.g. Bhai, Item dekh. (bro, look at that girl)

-Normally ‘Ghanta’ means a bell of a temple or a school but in mumbai it has different meanings like if you want to say LOL or a BIG NO then you can say ‘Ghanta’ instead of saying simple No.
+Normally ‘Ghanta’ means a bell of a temple or a school but in Mumbai it has different meanings like if you want to say LOL or a BIG NO then you can say ‘Ghanta’ instead of saying simply No.

 For e.g. Person 1- are you done with your work/studies?

 ‘Pandu’ is a nick name given to Police officers by all Tapori Mumbai -kars.
 Even all police officers know their nickname now, (For. e.g. udhar se mat re, Pandu log rehte hai) but they don’t mind being called Pandu.

 Because no matter what..we give nicknames only to those people whom we love..no? ;D #respect though 🙂

 In simple Hindi language ‘Maa-behen’ means Mother and sister.
 But in Mumbai we use these words to show anger or to abuse people.